grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 It was incredibly tiring work.

 Two hours later, there had still been no sign of Shakes.
-Captain Percy could never sleep for long, and so was soon back in the control room with a cup of coffee from the galley, smoking and making small adjustments to the trim of the boat.
+Percy could never sleep for long, and so was soon back in the control room with a cup of coffee from the galley, smoking and making small adjustments to the trim of the boat.
 Each of these adjustments was accompanied by a brief rush of water or air through the piping of the ship.
 And each time this happened Cassandra got completely distracted for a few frustrating moments.
 Cassandra did not yet realize that the sonar operator could, in some instances, have some authority over even the captain on a submarine and request silence be maintained.

 [//]: # (Mid-morning: day 2, run to Stilt City)
 Another hour went by.
 Cassandra thought she was starting to crack.
 She considered asking Hemi to take over.
 She was worried that somehow Shakes had sneaked past her in his little sub.
 That she had missed him and screwed up her first real job.
 Rationally, she knew that was unlikely though.
 She pushed herself to keep listening to the silence.